Driver sustains self-inflicted gunshot wound after leading Hampton police on pursuit

 "After crashing, Hampton police reported seeing the driver's door open and a figure moving through nearby bushes.
 As Hampton police exited their vehicles, a single gunshot was heard.
 The driver appeared to have a single, self-inflicted gunshot wound to the head," state police said.
 "No shots were discharged by police."

-Police provided emergency medical aid to the scene and the driver was ultimately taken to Portsmouth Regional Hospital and remains in critical condition.
+Police called emergency medical aid to the scene and the driver was ultimately taken to Portsmouth Regional Hospital and remains in critical condition.

 The investigation is being handled by New Hampshire State Police.
 Identity of the suspect is being withheld pending notification of family.
-Anyone with information can email Detective Sergeant John Kelly at johs.s.kelly@dos.nh.gov.
+Anyone with information can email Detective Sgt.
+John Kelly at johs.s.kelly@dos.nh.gov.